 Install the jacks and the external power connector to the faceplate by inserting them from the back side and tightening the knurled nut on the front side.
+Note that it may be easier to perform step 4 below before attaching the Data Jack to the Faceplate.Otherwise it may be necessary to trim part of the Audio Power switch mounting tab, which is not used, to avoid interference with the Data Jack.
 Mount the 2-screw antenna terminal to the faceplate by placing the terminal in front of the faceplate and using the two remaining 4-40 1/4" screws and nuts.
 Mount the BNC connector by removing the nut and washer, inserting the connector from the front of the panel and tightening the nut over the washer.
 Refer to the picture on page 21.